In this issue:

 In this Historic Note, we reveal how the King of Sweden, a physicist and a failed attempt at a promotion brought about the first CALPHAD assessments nearly three decades after the fundamental discoveries had been made.

 Historic Notes is a series of articles that explore the history of materials science, thermodynamics and other related fields through the scientists who made the discoveries.
 This is the second instalment in a three-part series tracing the evolution of CALPHAD from the Gibbs Phase Rule to the first lattice stabilities.
-Read the entire series.
+Read from the beginning.

 TC-PRISMA Journal Article